 Accreditations and Recognitions

-To review UA COE programs currently recognized by national organizations, as well certification programs approved by the National Council for Accreditation of Teacher Education (NCATE), please go to Accreditation.
+To review UA COE programs currently recognized by national organizations, as well certification programs approved by the Council For The Accreditation of Educator Preparation (CAEP), please go to Accreditation.

 Measure 2 (Initial and/ or Advanced).
 Satisfaction of Employers and Stakeholder Involvement (Components R4.2| R5.3| RA.4.1)